 Wild Nature was founded by Rob Fallon with a vision to reconnect children and adults back to a deeper awareness of themselves and the natural world that is our home, to discover our own true wild nature.

 Robert founded Wild nature in 2009 after more than 15 years as a freelance wilderness guide.
 Robert leads on the design and delivery of many of our services, and teaches both locally and internationally.
-For 2015 he has a particular focus on developing services that act as a catalyst for personal and earth transformation.
+He has a particular focus on developing services that act as a catalyst for personal and earth transformation.
 This includes the Rites of Passage Camps for young people; the Wild Fire Project and social purpose services for boys and men (some alongside A Band of Brothers).
 His vision is to reconnect us back to a deeper awareness of ourselves and the natural world that is our home, it is this that fuels his infectious enthusiasm to discover our own true wild nature.

 In Life: Robert is a dad to a son and daughter, a community leader; Mentor, shiatsu and shamanic practitioner and a Geology graduate… He has been passionate about nature from the start, swallowing a stag beetle at 4, and now, 40 years later - innovating deep nature connection programmes.